This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Soft or liquid margarine and vegetable oil spread

-What are some other ways to decrease fat?
+What are some other ways I can decrease fat?

 - Add less fat to foods.
 Use imitation bacon bits on salads and baked potatoes instead of regular bacon bits.
+Use fat-free or low-fat salad dressings instead of regular dressings.
 Use low-fat or nonfat butter-flavored topping instead of regular butter or margarine on popcorn and other foods.

 How can I decrease fat in recipes?